-This course reflects upon the nature of friendship and its place in theological reflection, spirituality and ministry.
-To develop a robust theological perspective, the areas of Trinitarian theology, Biblical Anthropology, and Ecclesiology will be explored.
-This will lead to new possibilities for application in the student's personal life and public ministry.
-3 Semester Hours
+This course reflects upon the nature of friendship and its place in theological reflection, spirituality, and ministry.
+To develop a robust theological perspective, the areas of Trinitarian theology, biblical

 BIBD 6317 Theology of Sexuality

 This course will explore a biblical theology of sexuality and gender with a keen eye on both cultural, ministerial, and church issues.
 How does one lead in this sexual environment?
 What does faithfulness look like?
 And what can be done?
 3 Semester Hours